-I can’t believe I’ve been blogging for a solid year.
+I can’t believe I’ve been blogging for a solid year (update: now I’ve been blogging for just over 2!).
 When I launched Mile in My Glasses last year, I was so excited.
 So nervous.
 And so naive.
 I had no idea of the number of hours I would pour into this site.
 The number of sleepless nights, distracted days, where all I’d be thinking about was upcoming content and worrying about dead links (the struggle).

 This little blog of mine hands down is my favourite thing that I’ve ever done.
 Ever.
 Every single minute that I’ve spent working, writing, editing and planning has been enjoyed, regardless of whether I was correcting one of the many mistakes I’ve made (or will continue to make over the coming years, I’m sure) or crafting posts and pictures that I was mind-numbingly excited about.